jbaans/iothermostat/README.md

 >link tbd<

-1. Download, verify SHA256 sum, unzip and write image to microsd card
+1. Download, verify SHA256 sum, unzip and write image to a microSD card >= 4 GB

 2. Configure your network in: `wpa_supplicant.conf` in the boot partition, it should contain: